For runners, race day can be a volatile mix of emotions. Consider the following scenarios:

 Races often are pretty uncomfortable or downright painful; for most people, that’s the reality of racing.
 You train hard and push your body to its limits because you want to see what you’re physically capable of handling.
 You might have begun your training block dubious of your ability to cover the race distance or execute a speed or pace that you’ve only ever dreamed of.
 Today, it’s your day to realize that which you’ve been working toward.

-Again: there is no other place you should be — right now — than right here.
+Again: there is no other place you should be — right now — then right here.

 When things get tough or uncomfortable, you may begin reconsidering whether you’re actually capable of doing this Big Scary Thing that you’re trying to accomplish.
 Trepidation is healthy; it means you respect the process and the endeavor which you’re seeking to fulfill.
 It’s in these doubt-filled moments that your meditative practice — the time that you’ve spent talking to yourself and really believing in yourself — will shine.